emberian/ioctl/README.md

 ===============================

 This library provides the `ioctl!` macro, for binding `ioctl`s.
-It also tries to bind every `ioctl` supported by the system with the said macro, but there many `ioctl`s require some amount of manual work to support (usually by providing `struct`s or other types) that this library does not support yet.
+It also tries to bind every `ioctl` supported by the system with said macro, but many `ioctl`s require some amount of manual work to support (usually by providing `struct`s or other types) that this library does not support yet.